Panonim/qbwrapper/README.md

 # qBittorrent API Proxy

 This Go app acts as a lightweight proxy API for qBittorrent.
-It logs into your qBittorrent Web UI, fetches torrent info, caches it for 5 minutes, and exposes a simple authenticated HTTP endpoint to get torrent data in JSON format.
+It logs into your qBittorrent Web UI, fetches torrent info, caches it, and exposes a simple authenticated HTTP endpoint to get torrent data in JSON format.

 <p>
   <img alt="GitHub Tag" src="https://img.shields.io/github/v/tag/panonim/qbwrapper?style=for-the-badge">